Pita Bread & Circuses?

 I guess we should expect this from the man who voted to abolish Labour’s legislated tax-cuts for the lower paid in favour of tax cuts for the rich, to reduce protections against arbitrary employer actions at work for (disproportionately Maori) highly mobile workers in small workplaces, etc. I just can’t see how flying the Maori flag on the Auckland Harbour Bridge captures this “new direction.”
 Or why he’d even want to talk about it.

-5 thoughts on “Pita Bread & Circuses?
+5 Replies to “Pita Bread & Circuses?”

 1. Good link – I lked this: